fbpx

 Two of the most widely used software platforms in this domain are Vensim and iThink

-These tools provide user-friendly interfaces for constructing causal loop diagram, translating them into stock-and-flow models, and conducting simulations and scenario analyses.
+These tools provide user-friendly interfaces for constructing causal loop diagrams, translating them into stock-and-flow models, and conducting simulations and scenario analyses.

 Test Interventions